EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 <b>epaClientType</b>
 Choose between two types of End point Windows Client
 a) Application Agent - which always runs in the task bar as a standalone application and also has a supporting service which runs permanently when installed
-b) Activex Control - ActiveX control run by Microsoft Internet Explorer.NOTE: This attribute is deprecated.This argument is not supported
+b) Activex Control - ActiveX control run by Microsoft Internet Explorer.

 <b>iipDnsSuffix</b>
 The IntranetIP DNS suffix.